 This became an ever changing piece of art work, which I adore.
 Possum would add strands but later found great enjoyment in pulling all the pieces off the sticky surface and hearing the ripping sound as she did it.

-Here is a simple and fun activity that you can do with kids of any age using contact paper and wool.
+Here is a fun activity for kids using wool!
+It will work with kids of any age.
 In the past I’ve used contact paper and leaves, as well as contact and tissue paper but here is something a little different but just as much fun if not more!

 Possum was watching me as I was doing this and it gave me an opportunity to discuss and highlight the colours that were appearing and disappearing.